 Vitiligo is a rare skin and hair disorder that affects melanocytes.
 Just like in people, melanocytes are cells in the skin that are responsible for coloration.
 If they are altered or damaged, the skin and/or coat will lose its pigment.
 Vitiligo is not the same thing as hair turning gray or white with age.

 Symptoms of Vitiligo in Dogs

-The gums and lips are the most common sites for the first signs of vitiligo.
-It can then spread to the muzzle, nasal planum, inside the mouth and onto the hard palate and mucosa, eyelids, eyelashes, and the ears.
-But vitiligo can also occur on the feet, nails, legs, neck, and other places on the body.
+The lightening or whitening of the skin, mucosa (gums), and hair is the classic sign of vitiligo.
+The gums and lips are the most common sites for the first appearance of vitiligo.
+It can spread inside the mouth and to the muzzle, eyelids, eyelashes, and ears.
+Vitiligo can also occur on the feet, nails, legs, neck, and other places on the body.

 Diagnosing Vitiligo in Dogs

 In order to diagnose a dog with vitiligo, a veterinarian will perform a full physical examination and review the medical history of your dog.
 Visualization of the depigmentation may be the only thing to aid a veterinarian in a diagnosis, but skin biopsies may be recommended to confirm it or rule out other conditions such as hypothyroidism, kidney, or liver disease.

 There is no effective treatment protocol for a dog with vitiligo, but concerned pet owners sometimes try treatments that have been used in people with the same skin disorder.

 Topical immunosuppressive medications and ultraviolet phototherapy are two options that can be discussed with your veterinarian, but the results are usually unimpressive.

 Since vitiligo is not a painful disorder and it does not interfere with a dog's daily life, most pet owners opt not to pursue treatments, especially since they are costly, lack efficacy, and may even be dangerous to a dog's health.